First Steps for Students

 A photo ID is REQUIRED to take the test.
 If you need special accommodations due to a disability, please contact our Disability Services Office (315-792-5644).

-Commuter Students - You will set up a new student appointment after your have completed the online orientation.
-The appointment will give you an opportunity to meet with an advisor to discuss your educational plans and college goals.
+Commuter Students - You will set up a SOAR appointment after your have completed placement testing.
+The program includes a workshop and an individual appointment with an advisor to discuss your educational plans and college goals.
+You can learn more about SOAR here.

-Residential Students - You are required to attend a STAR Day where you will placement test, spend an evening in the dorms, and meet with an advisor for a new student appointment.
+Residential Students - You are required to attend a ResHall SOAR where you will placement test, spend an evening in the dorms, and then participate in the SOAR workshop and advising appointment.

 Once you have met with an advisor and completed your new student appointment, you will be allowed to register for classes.
 In order to do so, you must be able to log into your SIRS account with your M-Number and assigned PIN.